pyloid/docs/guides/build-guide/pyloid-html.md

 This command performs the following tasks:

 1. Install npm packages
-2. Create a Python virtual environment (venv-pylon)
+2. Create a Python virtual environment (venv-pyloid)
 3. Install Python dependencies (based on requirements.txt)

 The appropriate script is executed depending on the operating system.